-Based on the analysis in the previous section, the following policy suggestions are put forth to enhance export of agro-products:18
+Based on the analysis in the previous section, the following policy suggestions are put forth to enhance export of agro-products:

 - i.
-Formulate polices that enable Nepali agro-firms to latch on to GVCs through promoting foreign investment in agriculture sector. - Attract GVCs to locate in Nepal or encourage competitive domestic firms to join production networks. - Identify selective industries where Nepal actively seeks GVCs including niche areas such as honey, cardamon, and apples. - Establish Special Economic Zones and promote set up of agro-processing firms. - Attract FDI to foster competition, transfer technology and enhance productivity in agriculture, and agro-manufacturing; and get rid of prohibiting threshold for inward FDI. - Create a foundation by upskilling human resource, channelizing funds towards capital investment in agriculture, and fostering a business environment where new technology in agriculture is nurtured and enable Nepal to absorb the benefits of technology transfer from the incoming FDI. - Investment in both hard and soft infrastructure.
+Formulate polices that enable Nepali agro-firms to latch on to global value chains (GVC) through promoting foreign investment in agriculture sector. - Attract GVC to locate in Nepal or encourage competitive domestic firms to join production networks. - Identify selective industries where Nepal actively seeks GVCs including niche areas such as honey, cardamon, and apples. - Establish Special Economic Zones and promote set up of agro-processing firms. - Attract FDI to foster competition, transfer technology and enhance productivity in agriculture, and agro-manufacturing; and get rid of prohibiting threshold for inward FDI. - Create a foundation by upskilling human resource, channelizing funds towards capital investment in agriculture, and fostering a business environment where new technology in agriculture is nurtured and enable Nepal to absorb the benefits of technology transfer from the incoming FDI. - Investment in both hard and soft infrastructure - Investment in standards, metrology, testing, certificates, and accreditation along with harmonizing it with trade partners. - Invest in hard infrastructure such as roads, trading ports, railways, among others.